Computer Glossary

 Partition

-A logical division of a storage drive that appears as a separate drive to the operating system.
+A logical division of a storage drive that appears as a separate drive to the operating system, useful for organization.

 System